Jessicavazm/t3-revision-part1/README.md

 - When a Promise is fulfilled (i.e., it resolves successfully), the function you pass to .then() is executed.
 - .catch block is used to catch errors.
 For every promise you create, you need to create a catch block (error handling).
 - .finally block always run.
+- Promise.all is a method in JavaScript that takes an array of promises and returns a single promise that resolves when all the promises in the array are resolved or rejects if any promise is rejected.
+It’s a way to run multiple asynchronous operations in parallel and wait for all of them to complete.

 ### Callback Functions in Each Block
 - .then()